VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/FAQ.md

 - Up to 15x less disk space usage than ElasticSearch for the same amounts of stored logs.
 - Ability to work with hundreds of terabytes of logs on a single node.
 - Very easy to use query language optimized for typical log analysis tasks - [LogsQL](https://docs.victoriametrics.com/VictoriaLogs/LogsQL.html).
-- Fast full-text search over all the [log fields](https://docs.victoriametrics.com/VictoriaLogs/keyConcepts.html#data-model).
+- Fast full-text search over all the [log fields](https://docs.victoriametrics.com/VictoriaLogs/keyConcepts.html#data-model) out of the box.
 - Good integration with traditional command-line tools for log analysis.
 See [these docs](https://docs.victoriametrics.com/VictoriaLogs/querying/#command-line).